Nonprofit crowdfunding is a relatively new, but rising phenomena in fundraising.

 Pledge-style crowdfunding is effective in many situations because it’s all about energy and momentum.
 Tap into the urgency that your community feels around a recent event, or host an annual pledge campaign that reminds donors about all the important work you do.

 Plus, once you have a toolkit of pledge fundraising and mobile giving built out, you can launch a pledge campaign relatively quickly.

 Many donors prefer these types of campaigns because the bulk of the process stays focused on their passion for the mission, not on pulling out a credit card, thinking hard about how much to give, and then entering a ton of information.

 Our Top Pick: Snowball

-Snowball is an easy-to-use giving platform designed to keep the entire giving process fast from start to finish.
+Snowball is an easy-to-use giving platform designed to streamline the entire giving process fast from start to finish, making it faster and easier for supporters to make a difference.
 Their pledge fundraising tools are particularly effective, helping nonprofits of all sizes secure more support than ever and expand their networks of donors and supporters.

 Why we love Snowball: This suite of giving tools is changing the game of online fundraising technology with their competitive pricing and emphasis on the donor experience.
 Their core package of donation tools is free to use, and their complete Premium package is just $549/year.